thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 *Background color*

 The Background color option allows you to customize the color that you'd like to be on the Dashboard's background.
-To alter it, click on the background color row.
+To change it, click on the background color row.
 In the pop-up window with sliders choose the needed color and wished transparency.
 Then, press "Save" to apply changes.
 After saving, you can see the customized background.

 {% include images-gallery.html imageCollection="background-settings" %}